HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/README.md

 <img src="images/device-manager-config.png" width="600">

-In the __Authetication__ tab, __API Key__ should be chosen.
+In the __Authentication__ tab, __API Key__ should be chosen.
 The API key can be configured in the __API Key__ tab.
 The API key used here refers to the API key of the Watson IoT Platform, which has been generated (details can be found in the [basic setup guide](../Basic-Setup-Guide/README.md), under the section Generate API Key):

 <img src="images/device-manager-API.png" width="600">